codethief/gettabs/README.md

 tabs for easy copy & paste.
 Since I only use Firefox (both on my desktop and on Android) I haven't tested this on Chrome.

+# Required permissions
+The extension requires the following permissions:

+- Access tabs (i.e. their URLs)
+- Write to the clipboard

+# Installation
+Head to the releases page here on GitHub and download the xpi file.
+Then install it manually in Firefox through the `about:addons` page (which can also be accessed through the menu).

 # Usage
 To obtain the list of tabs

 - in the desktop version of Firefox, click on the extension's icon next to the address bar.
 - in Firefox for Android, tap on the "GetTabs" item in the menu.

-# Required permissions
-The extension requires the following permissions:

-- Access tabs (i.e. their URLs)
-- Write to the clipboard

 # Debugging / development